techez-in/AgriSmart/README.md

-# A Prohect By Techez
+# A Project By Techez